At a glance

 These kids may be more willing to share their ideas and their true personalities.
 They’re often less self-conscious than other kids.
 That willingness to reveal themselves allows them to be more open and genuine with other people.

 Lack of inhibition can make them feel freer to express themselves.
 If they have a unique way of looking at the world, they might reveal that instead of holding back.
 Their perspective might be funny, quirky, or provocative.
 And if they’re good with social interaction, that can make them especially interesting to be around.

 Impulsivity and lack of self-control can lead many kids with ADHD to engage in risky behavior.
-But for some, it may also lead them to take positive risks.
+But for some, it may also lead them to take positive risks and be adventurous.

-Their lack of inhibition may make them less likely to second-guess themselves and more willing to try new things, even if it means failing.
+They may be less likely to second-guess themselves and more willing to try new things, even if it means failing.
 This type of child with ADHD might sign up for a junior decathlon and start training without having done any long-distance running.
 Or write a play and recruit other kids to perform it.

 This willingness to put themselves out there can make these kids extra fun to be around.
 They often push the envelope — in a good way — and energize the group with their enthusiasm.

 What to watch out for: Taking it too far

 While these traits can have an upside for some kids with ADHD, it doesn’t take much for them to turn into negatives.
 If kids aren’t able to keep tabs on the social cues around them or maintain self-control, they risk overdoing it and becoming annoying to other kids.

 They may say something inappropriate, tell a stupid joke, or do something show-offy.
 Unchecked, their impulsive behavior can turn off other kids.